 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-Thank you, to my colleague for asking those questions.
+I also thank the member for asking that question.
 Mr. Speaker, going back in time gives us an opportunity to review what we went through with our government and my department.

-My department is always trying to learn what it goes through, and we serve the communities and hamlets.
-Certain things are made available to the hamlets, and we work with the hamlet staff and deal with problematic issues before they turn into an emergency.
+My department is always trying to learn from what it goes through as we serve the communities and hamlets.
+Certain services are made available to the hamlets and we work with the hamlet staff to deal with problematic issues before they turn into an emergency.

-Mr. Speaker, training and determining the prerequisite knowledge for maintaining local assets, we continue to deal with that, and we anticipate visiting ten communities in the 2023-24 fiscal year.

-Nevertheless, our hamlets and our government can work harder to try to understand each other's positions, and to determine the asset management in order to make it more efficient, even by pre-ordering parts that need constant replacement, and this event helped us, just as an example, to better understand the issues and it helps us make us plan better for the future in case this happens again.
+Mr. Speaker, we continue to deal with training and determining the prerequisite knowledge for maintaining local assets.
+We anticipate visiting ten communities in the 2023-24 fiscal year.
+Nevertheless, the hamlets and our government can work harder to try to understand each other's positions and to determine asset management in order to make it more efficient, even by pre-ordering parts that need constant replacement.
+This event helped us, for example, to better understand the issues and it helps make us plan better for the future in case this happens again.
 Thank you, Mr. Speaker.